aomlomics/tourmaline/README.md

 #### Option 1: Native installation

-To run Tourmaline natively on a Mac or Linux system, start with a Conda installation of QIIME 2:
+To run Tourmaline natively on a Mac or Linux system, start with a Conda installation of QIIME 2 (for Linux, change "osx" to "linux"):

 ```bash
 wget https://data.qiime2.org/distro/core/qiime2-2021.2-py36-osx-conda.yml